HiShahzadAhmed/LaravelPaypalPaymentIntegration/README.md

-### Preparing your Routes & Controller for searching
+### Preparing your Routes & Controller

-You'll need to create methods to link from web.php file for searching.
+You'll need to create methods to link from web.php file.
 Make a route e.g.

 ```bash